sw1zpwr/whitebit-api/Public/http-public-v2-doc.md

 ```
 [GET] /api/v2/public/trades/{market}
 ```
-This will return the trades that have executed recently for requested market.
+This endpoint retrieves the trades that have been executed recently on the requested market

 **Response is cached for:**
 _1 second_